The Critical Regions Approach

-In 2002-03, the landscape approach to conservation was adopted by WWF-India to revolutionize the overall conservation strategy to one that harmonized the needs of wildlife with the needs of local communities.
-The new approach represented a paradigm shift in focus from one that was selective in its focus only on Protected Areas to one that encompassed vast regions represented by a string of Protected Areas connected through Reserve Forests and human dominated areas.
-The landscape approach has been hailed as a comprehensive driving force towards a large, safe and sustainable habitat for wildlife and includes long-term conservation focus with strategies for land use change, livelihoods and development policies across the landscape.
+In 2002-03, WWF India adopted the landscape approach to revise the overall conservation strategy.
+This strategy assisted in harmonising the wildlife needs with the requirements of local communities.
+The new approach represents a paradigm shift from a selective focus only on Protected Areas to encompassing vast regions defined by a string of Protected Areas connected through reserved forests, corridors, and human-dominated areas.
+The landscape approach has been hailed as a comprehensive driving force towards a significant, safe and sustainable habitat for wildlife.
+It includes a long-term conservation focus with strategies for land-use change, livelihoods and development policies across the landscape.

 Within and around these critical landscapes, WWF India has aimed to involve local communities, civil society organisations and government agencies as major stakeholders in its overall conservation goals.